Community Health and Prevention

 BA, University of Pennsylvania; MPH, University of California at Berkeley; PhD, University of California at Los Angeles

 Dr. Carroll-Scott received her doctoral degree from the UCLA School of Public Health, where she was a Chancellor's Fellow and a Demography trainee of the California Center for Population Research.
 Dr. Carroll-Scott’s dissertation explored the relationships between neighborhood structural characteristics, neighborhood-level social processes, and child wellbeing.
-While at UCLA, Dr. Carroll-Scott directed and evaluated the Data & Democracy Statewide Training Initiative at the UCLA Center for Health Policy Research, which provided free courses in basic research skills and health assessment methodology for community leaders in underserved communities.
+While at UCLA, Dr. Carroll-Scott directed and evaluated the Data & Democracy Statewide Training Initiative at the UCLA Center for Health Policy Research, which provided free courses in basic research skills and health assessment methodology for community leaders in underserved communities throughout California.

 Dr. Carroll-Scott is a member of the American Journal of Public Health editorial board and co-director of the Policy and Community Engagement Core of the Drexel School of Public Health Urban Health Collaborative.